The Audit Committee

 - The Audit Committee performed a fraud risk assessment in Novo Nordisk.

 - Review of established Business Ethics activities including a review of:

 - the Business Ethics strategy, the Compliance Programme and the compliance organisation including initiatives taken in relation to the Corporate Integrity Agreement entered into with the US Office of Inspector General and Novo Nordisk Inc. as of May 2011

-- Compliance reporting from the Business Ethics Compliance officer and the US Compliance officer
+- Compliance reporting from the Business Ethics Compliance officer, and the US, China and IO Compliance officers.

 - issues reported via Compliance Hotline and the Audit Committee agreed on the performed investigations, conclusions and sanctions reached

-- two post-completion reviews of fixed asset investments previously approved by the Board of Directors
+- post-completion reviews of fixed asset investments previously approved by the Board of Directors

 - the updates on the EU audit legislation and the process for possible audit tender.